-When thinking about posture, images of deportment classes and grade one ballet lessons may first spring to mind.
+When thinking about posture, images of grade one ballet lessons may first spring to mind.
 But beyond balancing books on your head as you walk, our posture holds a great power over the optimal function and capabilities of the body.
 Poor posture, particularly poor spinal health, can decrease the function of the body’s organs and systems, even so far as to induce early ageing and mortality.
 Add on the fact that posture is inextricably linked to body language, affecting the first impressions of power and confidence you portray to the world, and it’s clear that your posture is something you really should give AF about…

 We’ve got the low down on just how posture can detrimentally affect your body, plus the tips you need to know to fix it.
 I guess mum was right all those times she told you to stand up straight and pull those shoulders back after all!